-- It is more general than the Denjoy-Perron-Henstock integral, and in particular than the Lebesgue integral. - It identifies a new class of functions with Schwartz distributions. - It enjoys all useful properties of the standard integrals, including: - Convergence theorems. - Integration by parts and substitution formulas. - Mean value theorems. - If $\beta > 0$ , it integrates unbounded functions such as not Denjoy-Perron-Henstock integrable if $\beta + 1 \leq \gamma$ .
+- It is more general than the Denjoy-Perron-Henstock integral, and in particular than the Lebesgue integral. - It identifies a new class of functions with Schwartz distributions. - It enjoys all useful properties of the standard integrals: - Convergence theorems. - Integration by parts and substitution formulas. - Mean value theorems. - It satisfies Hake's theorem.

+If $\beta > 0$ , it integrates unbounded functions such as